 1920, May 29: Poppy Day in Plattsmouth, Nebraska.
 Madame Guérin “was in charge of the efforts made to provide funds for the relief of the sufferers among the children of the war swept areas of France”.
 “Mrs. R.P.
 Westover has been designated as the chairman for Plattsmouth”.
 Ladies and campfire girls distributed poppies.
 (1920.5.24., Plattsmouth Journal)

-1920, May 29: Reference Mrs. Mary Hanecy (06 June 1919), the Milwaukee American Legion Post 1 carried out their first Poppy Day … it was not the “first” per se.
-However, it appears to be the first ‘Poppy Day’ organised and run by American Legion members in the USA.
+1920, May 31: Milwaukee Poppy Day: reference Mrs. Mary Hanecy (06 June 1919), the Milwaukee American Legion Post 1 carried out its first Poppy Day … it was not the “first” per se.
+However, it appears to be the first individual ‘Poppy Day’ organised and run by American Legion members in the USA.
 Apparently, the event was at the suggestion of Mary Hanecy – she was a member of the Milwaukee American Legion Post 1 Auxiliary and President of the 32nd Division Women’s Corp.

 1920, Jun.
 12: Poppy Day in American Fork, Utah.
 The American Fork Citizen (of that day) reported that Mrs. Charles Pankratz had been appointed as the local chairman of the American and French Children’s League.
 She had appointed a Captain from each ward of the city – they, in turn had selected ten girls to carry out the distributing of poppies … or, as the article put it “soliciting”.
 “The people are appealed to, to aid liberally in the upbuilding of the devasted part of France and the care of her thousands of diseased children.
 Hundreds of children are insane, as well as thousands of adults.
 Asylums must be built, sanitariums must be erected for the hundreds of tubercular children.
 France cannot do it.
 She is ruined financially.
 The children are orphans of the world war.
 Give freely to aid a country whose only hope lies in our generosity.”